The Good News

 After we came back to Mumbai, the help I had hired for the baby backed out, and all of a sudden my responsibilities increased ten-fold.
 Not only was I managing my baby, but I had to get back into my role of household errands.
 Yes, my husband did help out as much as he could, but a lot of the responsibility was pushed back on me.
 Before having a baby I was extremely organized but post having her, my mind was all over the place.
 I would be concentrating on something and all of a sudden, I would hear her cry and forget what I was doing.
 Yes, mommy-brain is a real thing.
 But the hardest part was dealing with the emotions.
 So many fears going through my mind ‘am I going to be a good mother?’, ‘am I doing something wrong?’
 As if self-doubt wasn’t enough, I was also dealing with a lot of hair loss.
 At one point I thought I was going to break.

 After a few months of being a mother, all I seemed to be doing was taking care of the baby, nurturing her and celebrating her milestones.
 I loved every bit of it, but somewhere along the way, I felt like I had no other identity anymore.
 That’s when I decided to re-evaluate my role and figure out what I needed to feel like my old self again.
-I started exercising, listening to podcasts and meeting friends outside of playdates.
+I started to balance working out the different things that I like, like exercising, listening to podcasts and meeting friends outside of playdates.
 Somehow at the end of the day, I still didn’t feel satisfied and felt like something was missing.
 I needed to find my purpose again after becoming a mom.
 Restarting work felt like a step in the right direction.

 The Mom Guilt

-Even though my company allowed me flexible work hours, my decision to restart work when my baby was four months old, was a tough one.
+Even though my company allowed me flexible work hours, my decision to start the journey from mom to working mom when my baby was four months old, was a tough one.
 I had just added one more responsibility to my bag.
 Commute time was high, and in the hours that I did spend at the office, I was just trying to get up to speed with everything I missed by being at home for my baby, all the while trying to make sure I didn’t leak milk through my shirt.

 I found it extremely difficult to have a work-life balance because when I was at home I would be constantly stressing about work and when I was at work I would be feeling guilty about not spending enough time with the baby.
 Most friends and colleagues seemed envious that I got to work from home, but in reality, it meant that I was working at all hours just to meet deadlines.
 The little sleep that I was getting became more interrupted.